SunboX/ext_ux_feedback/README.md

 The ScreenShot functionality is realized by use of <a href="https://www.github.com/niklasvh/html2canvas/">html2canvas</a>.

-If no canvas is supported by your users browser, it will only aks for some notes and send you some client informations.
+If no canvas is supported by your users browser, it will only aks for some notes and send you some client information.

 ### Usage ###